Bizarre Sex Scandal Alleged at D.C. Spy School

 But Doe, Roe and Poe say the academy tried to bury its damaging investigation of Levin, believing that exposure would ruin them.

-The men are represented by Tamara Miller, of the firm Miller Masciola.
-Neither Miller nor an attorney representing the academy and the executives has returned a request for comment.
+Tamara Miller, an attorney for the men with the firm Miller Masciola, has not returned a request for comment.
 Levin, who court records show is representing himself in the case, could not be reached for comment.